robertfasano/emergent/docs/source/optimization.rst

 where the local minimum is also the global minimum.

 And the results: the graphs below show a real fiber alignment routine run by EMERGENT.
-The left graph plots the simplex trajectory over the independently measured cost landscape, while the right graph shows a time series of the optimization, demonstrating convergence in several seconds.
+The left graph plots the simplex trajectory over the independently measured experimental landscape, while the right graph shows a time series of the optimization, demonstrating convergence in several seconds.